 Today, there’s a lot more to it.
 Here are five reasons you should hire a college consultant:

-Admission rates at highly selective colleges and universities now hover in the low single digits, while many schools have admissions rates ranging from 10 to 30%.
+College admission rates at highly selective colleges and universities now hover in the low single digits, while many schools have admissions rates ranging from 10 to 30%.

 There are two reasons for this: more students are applying to college and there are more applications per student, thanks to the ease of submitting multiple applications through online interfaces like the Common Application.

 This means it’s harder than ever for students to stand out.
-A seasoned admissions counselor helps you understand what schools want and how your child can present himself or herself in the best way.
+A seasoned college admissions counselor helps you understand what schools want and how your child can present himself or herself in the best way.
 Knowing what colleges want to see in their applicants allows students to be thoughtful, relieves their stress, and allows them to gain admission to highly selective colleges and universities.